Federal judge in Iowa ridicules Trump’s pardons

 Pratt made the remarks when asked for comment on pardons granted to two former top aides for Ron Paul’s 2012 presidential campaign, who were convicted in a corruption scheme related to the Iowa caucuses.

-He noted that the framers of the U.S. constitution sought to stop U.S. officials from “enriching themselves” while in office by banning gifts and payments from foreign powers.
+He noted that the framers of the U.S. Constitution sought to stop U.S. officials from “enriching themselves” while in office by banning gifts and payments from foreign powers.
 Ongoing lawsuits have accused Trump of illegally profiting off the presidency through his luxury Washington hotel.
 A White House spokesman declined comment on Pratt’s remarks.

 Trump last week pardoned Paul campaign chairman Jesse Benton and campaign manager John Tate, who were convicted at trial of concealing $73,000 in payments that went to state Sen. Kent Sorenson in exchange for Sorenson’s endorsement of Paul.
 Benton and Tate were sentenced to six months of home confinement and probation.